mikeizbicki/cmc-csci046/week_00/git.md

 # Unix/Git Tutorial

 This tutorial will walk you through how basic unix and git commands work.
-You should complete this tutorial by typing all commands within code blocks into your terminal.
+You should complete this tutorial on the lambda server by typing all commands within code blocks into your terminal.

-You're strongly encouraged to work with the other students near you during this tutorial.
-In the travis section of this homework assignment, you'll need to collaborate with 5 other students.

 ## Creating your first repo